Inndy/super-simple-vulnerable-guestbook/README.md

 ## What is this?

-### This is a fxxking vulnerable guestbook demo, DO NOT DIRECT HOST THIS ON YOUR HOST.
+### This is a fxxking vulnerable guestbook demo, DO NOT HOST THIS ON YOUR HOST.

 ## Wow, sounds dangrous!